vicimikul/monkets-docs/docs/trading/bonding-curves.md

 # Bonding Curves

-Bonding Curves are the core of Lunipump.
-These have been carefully designed in-house to provide the best trading experience on Unichain.
+Bonding Curves are the core of Monkets.
+These have been carefully designed in-house to provide the best trading experience on Monad.

 ## Types